wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         - If the error is due to insufficient funds, it logs a clear message about needing more gas fees
         - For any other errors, it logs the specific error message to help with debugging

-        The `process.exit(1)` ensures that if any error occurs, the script exits with a failure status code.
+        The `process.exit(1)` ensures that the script exits with a failure status code if any error occurs.

     You can find the full code for the `deploy.ts` file below: